bepasty/bepasty-server/docs/source/user.rst

 You may need to log in to get enough permissions required for the misc. functions of bepasty.

+Your current permissions are shown on the web interface, near the login form.

 To log in, you need to know credentials - ask the admin who runs the site.

 The site admin can assign permissions to login credentials (and also to the anonymous, not logged-in user):

-* create: be able to upload files / create text pastebins
+* create: be able to create pastebins
-* read: be able to read pastebins / download files
+* read: be able to read / download pastebins
 * delete: be able to delete pastebins
-* admin: be able to list all pastebins / files
+* admin: be able to list all pastebins

-Bepasty shows your current permissions on the web interface, near the login form.

 Pasting text
 ============